 Our Favorite Dia de Los Muertos Books

-Dia de Los Muertos – So many of you recommended this one and I’m so glad you did!
+Dia de Los Muertos by Rosanne Greenfield Thong and Carles Ballesteros – So many of you recommended this one and I’m so glad you did!
 I thought this one did a really great, thorough job of telling the story of Dia de Los Muertos.
 And it rhymes!
 Which are my favorite books to read.
 It’s written in English but mixes in some important Spanish words/terms related to the holiday.

-La Catrina – Our favorite series of bi-lingual board books!
+La Catrina by Patty Rodriguez and Ariana Stein – Our favorite series of bi-lingual board books!
 This one is all about emotions, but the illustrations are inspired by Dia de Los Muertos so I include it in our Halloween reads!
 This is strictly a vocab book, so it’s great for super little ones!

-Skeletitos – A really cute counting book with fold out pages (a major toddler WIN!
+Skeletitos by Susie Jaramillo – A really cute counting book with fold out pages (a major toddler WIN!
 Haha!) and in a Dia de Los Muertos setting!

-Any favorites you would add for either holiday??
+Do you have any favorites you would add for the fall or either holiday??
 Hope you love these as much as we do!